MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Change the active subscription

-To access the resources for a subscription, switch your active subscription or use the **--subscription** argument.
+To access the resources for a subscription, switch your active subscription or use the `--subscription` parameter.
 Switching your subscription for all commands is done with [az account set](/cli/azure/account#az-account-set).

 To switch your active subscription: